strategineer/personal-website/content/books/2024-03-25/index.md

 I'm not sure who to blame for how boring most of this book is:

-- The British for their empire and the consequences of that on the Irish
+- The British for their empire and the consequences of that on the Irish.

-- The Catholics for influencing the Irish and warping their existing folkloric beliefs
+- The Catholics for influencing the Irish and warping their existing folkloric beliefs.

 - Lady Wylde herself for presenting these stories in a very blunt and uninteresting way.

 All of the above?